ktutnik/ktutnik.github.io/_posts/2016-8-10-how-aop-make-my-life-easier.md

 `db.GetUserDetail()` only called once, the next call (on the same request) will be provided from the cache.
 Neat! but from programmer perspective it introduce more problem.
-Imagine if you have 5 method calls in one action it will make the overal code hard to read.
+Imagine if you have 5 method calls in one action it will make the overall code hard to read.

 ENTER THE AOP
 -------------